As a fan of the beer pong-related arts, I, naturally, have strong opinions on the rules.

-Yesterday, for July 4th, we played an epic game of beer pong.
-(Yes, we're all in our late 20s.
-No, we shouldn't know better.)
+Yesterday, for July 4th, my house hosted an epic game of beer pong.
+(Yes, we’re all in our late 20s.
+No, we shouldn’t know better.)
 It involved 450 cups, 3-D formations, three teams and 30 people.
 It lasted 4 hours.
 My roommate Josh broke his toe in the process.
 (You can see a photo of it at the end of this post.)

 Anyway, with beer pong in the air, I thought I’d take this opportunity to write about my least favorite beer pong rules.